Day1CPT.Org News Blog

 Many prospective students have approached us holding an H4 visa.
 A majority of them are spouses of tech professionals fortunate enough to secure an H1B.
 These H4 holders are typically highly educated, possess at least a bachelor’s degree, and have amassed considerable work experience in their home countries.
 Their immediate objective is to earn a master’s degree from an accredited U.S. university, while their ultimate goal is to establish and further a career in the States.

 A common query we encounter is whether they should sequentially or concurrently pursue these goals.
-They ponder whether to leverage the benefits of H4 status, which permits more affordable tuition, or to transition to an F1 visa and undertake studies, much like their spouses did previously.
+They ponder whether to leverage the benefits of H4 status, which permits more affordable tuition or to transition to an F1 visa and undertake studies, much like their spouses did previously.
 The honest answer is that there is no standard answer to this question.

 Attention H4 Holders: Do These Concerns Resonate with You?